TWUOnline/663-book/01-assessments.Rmd

 To submit this discussion post, create a new post on your own WordPress blog and use the category 'ldrs663'.

-[/details]

-[details="Post 5"]
+### Post 5 {-}

-##### :fa-calendar: Due at the end of Unit 5 {-}
+#### Due at the end of Unit 5 {-}
-##### :fa-wordpress: Topic {-}
+##### Topic {-}

 Throughout this unit we have explore the idea of the educational experience.
 Your task for the Unit 5 Blog Post, is to reflect on recent trends in higher, and other forms, of adult education in terms of the multitude of new ways institutions are offering access educational experiences.
 You can use the following questions to guide your writing:

-:fa-question: How can educational institutions give learners more control over their learning experiences?
+- How can educational institutions give learners more control over their learning experiences?
-:fa-question: What benefits and challenges does learner-centred access to education introduce?
+- What benefits and challenges does learner-centred access to education introduce?
-:fa-question: Is the recent move towards multi-access education shifting the site of education back to an emphasis on study and away from the focus on instruction that dominated the modern era?
+- Is the recent move towards multi-access education shifting the site of education back to an emphasis on study and away from the focus on instruction that dominated the modern era?
-:fa-question: How might this shift change the educator’s role and responsibilities?
+- How might this shift change the educator’s role and responsibilities?
-:fa-question: How might this shift change the learner’s role and responsibilities change?
+- How might this shift change the learner’s role and responsibilities change?
-:fa-question: How can institutions ensure quality and transformational learning outcomes?
+- How can institutions ensure quality and transformational learning outcomes?

-[/details]

-[details="Showcase Post"]
+### Showcase Post {-}

-##### :fa-calendar: Due at the end of the course {-}
+#### Due at the end of the course {-}
-##### :fa-wordpress: Topic {-}
+##### Topic {-}

 Choose one of the previous 5 posts that you would like to showcase as your best work.
 Take some time to polish and expand your post (aim for 600-700 words).
 Ways to expand your post might include:
-:fa-lightbulb: finding more published research about the topic to integrate into your post;
+- finding more published research about the topic to integrate into your post;
-:fa-lightbulb: writing about how your views have changed on the topic during the course;
+- writing about how your views have changed on the topic during the course;
-:fa-lightbulb: writing a counter-argument refuting your previous post.
+- writing a counter-argument refuting your previous post.

 Please include citations (links) and a reference list at the end of your post.

 To submit this discussion post, create a new post on your own WordPress blog and use the categories 'ldrs663' and 'showcase'.

-[/details]

 ## Facilitated Curriculum Analysis (10%) {-}